Well-posedness of the Dean--Kawasaki and the nonlinear Dawson--Watanabe equation with correlated noise: Introduction

-The well-posedness of the Dean-Kawasaki equation has attracted considerable interest in the literature.
+The well-posedness of the Dean--Kawasaki equation has attracted considerable interest in the literature.
 The existence of solutions to corrected / modified Dean Kawasaki equations has been shown by Sturm, von Renesse in \cite{StuvRe2009} by means of Dirichlet forms techniques.
 Subsequently, alternative constructions have been given in \cite{AndvRe2010} and \cite{KonvRe2019}.
-Negative results on the existence to the unmodified Dean-Kawasaki equation with space-time white It\^o noise have been recently obtained in \cite{KonLehvRe2019,KonLehvRe2020}.
-A regularized model replacing the Dean-Kawasaki equation was derived and analyzed by Cornalba, Shardlow and Zimmer in \cite{CorShaZim2019,CorShaZim2020}, by means of smoothed particles with second order (underdamped) Langevin dynamics.
-The well-posedness of the Dean-Kawasaki equation with correlated noise was until now an open problem.
+Negative results on the existence to the unmodified Dean--Kawasaki equation with space-time white It\^o-noise have been recently obtained in \cite{KonLehVon2019,KonLehvRe2020}.
+A regularized model replacing the Dean--Kawasaki equation was analyzed by Cornalba, Shardlow, and Zimmer in \cite{CorShaZim2019,CorShaZim2020}, by means of smoothed particles with second order (underdamped) Langevin dynamics.
+The well-posedness of the Dean--Kawasaki equation with correlated noise was until now an open problem.

 Previous works considering the kinetic formulation of scalar conservation laws in simpler settings include, for example, Debussche and Vovelle \cite{DebVov2010}, Hofmanov\'a \cite{Hof2013}, and Debussche, Hofmanov\'a, and Vovelle \cite{DebHofVov2016}.
-Finally there is an extensive additional literature on stochastic nonlinear diffusion equations with additive or multiplicative noise.
+Finally, there is an extensive additional literature on stochastic nonlinear diffusion equations with additive or multiplicative noise.
 See, for example, Barbu, Bogachev, Da Prato, and R\"ockner \cite{BarBogDapRock2006}, Barbu, Da Prato, and R\"ockner \cite{BarDapRoe2008,BarDapRoe20082,BarDapRoe2009,BarDapRoe2016}, Barbu and R\"ockner \cite{BarRoe2011}, Barbu, R\"ockner, and Russo \cite{BarbuRoecknerRusso}, Da Prato and R\"ockner \cite{DapRoe2004}, Da Prato, R\"ockner, Rozovski\u\i, and Wang \cite{DapRoeRozWan2006}, the second author \cite{Gess2012}, Kim \cite{Kim2006}, Krylov and Rozovski\u\i\ \cite{KryRoz1977,KryRoz2007}, Pardoux \cite{Par1972}, Pr\'ev\^ot and R\"ockner \cite{PreRoe2007}, Ren, R\"ockner, and Wang \cite{RenRoeWan2007}, R\"ockner and Wang \cite{RoeWan2008}, and Rozovski\u\i\ \cite{Roz1990}.